forgefed/forgefed/README.md

 Scenario: user forks a foreign repo
 When: fred visits 'barney.com/barney/barney-made-this'
 And: fred presses the 'fork' button
-Then: fred is asked to enter (or select) the domain of his home server
+Then: fred is asked to enter (or select) the domain of his home-server
-When: fred indicates the domain of his home server as 'fred.org'
+When: fred indicates the domain of his home-server as 'fred.org'
 Then: fred is redirected to 'fred.org/login' which is a pass-through if he is already signed in
 When: fred is authenticated
 Then: the 'fred.org' server clones the 'barney-made-this repo' into fred's namespace